craftcms/cms/docs/plugins/hooks-reference.md

 # Hooks Reference

-{intro} Craft provides several hooks that give plugins the opportunity to get involved in various areas of the system.
+Craft provides several hooks that give plugins the opportunity to get involved in various areas of the system.

 > {tip} See [hooks-and-events](hooks-and-events.md) for an explanation of how hooks work in Craft, and how they differ from events.